darvin/NavigationNotifiier/README.md

 If client paired but not connected right now, app indicates "Expecting connection from (CLIENT NAME)"

 # Client app

+_During investigation I've learned that it's impossible to subscribe to ANCS service from iOS app, therefor Client app is gonna be Mac app.
+I will leave iOS client as legacy, with only pairing/connection functionality left_

 App shows view separated in 2 parts:

 ## Connection